edworzynska/bnb/README.md

 ## The API allows:

-- User Registration with password and email validation
+- User registration with password and email validation
-- Listing and Booking Spaces, with features to add available dates, view and filter spaces by date
+- Listing and booking Spaces, with features to add available dates, view and filter spaces by date
-- Booking Management including approving or denying booking requests
+- Booking management including approving or denying booking requests
 - Email Notifications informing users of booking updates and status changes

 ## Key Learnings